pranshu1921/Amazon-Fashion-Discovery-Engine/README.md

 ## Setup

 * Download the Jupyter Notebooks on your computer.
-* Download training, testing, and other important data using link provided in ['AppliedAIWorkshop.ipynb']()
+* Download training, testing, and other important data using link provided in [this](https://github.com/pranshu1921/Amazon-Fashion-Discovery-Engine/blob/master/AppliedAIWorkshop.ipynb) file.

 ### Install the requirements